deeppavlov/DeepPavlov/docs/integrations/telegram.rst

     # Step 3: run server
     init_bot_for_model(agent, token="<telegram_token>", name="my_model_name")

-If your model is already a subclass of :class:`~deeppavlov.core.skill.skill.Skill` or a subclass of :class:`~deeppavlov.core.agent.agent.Agent` (see :doc:`skills </apiref/skills>` and :doc:`agents </apiref/agents>`) you can skip corresponding steps.
+If your model is already a subclass of :class:`~deeppavlov.utils.deprecated.skill.skill.Skill` or a subclass of :class:`~deeppavlov.utils.deprecated.agent.agent.Agent` (see :doc:`skills </apiref/skills>` and :doc:`agents </apiref/agents>`) you can skip corresponding steps.